-CA publishes CRLs before the next scheduled update.
+CA publishes CRLs not later than the next scheduled update.

 CA issue CRLs at least once every 24 hours with a minimum validity of 7 days.

 In addition, CA issues CRLs and posts the CRL immediately if a certificate is revoked for the reason of a key compromise.